 Lauren MacColl is considered one of Scotland’s most expressive fiddle players.
-Her performances are emotive, engaging and informed by an equal helping of tradition and technique.
 From the Black Isle, she studied music in Glasgow before returning home to the Highlands where she draws much of her musical inspiration.

-2018 MG ALBA Scots Trad Music Awards Album of the Year (Shortlist)
+2018 MG ALBA Scots Trad Music Awards Album of the Year (Shortlist - The Seer)

 2017 MG ALBA Scots Trad Music Awards Composer of the Year Nominee